 A21: 8 percent

-Q22: What analysis type is useful during the planning phase of starting a new business, but may also be used to periodically review an existing business, with the goal of making improvements?
+Q22: What analysis type is useful during the planning phase of starting a new business, but may also be used to review an existing business, to make improvements periodically?

 A22: SWOT analysis